Straw-Colored Flatsedge

 Cyperaceae (Sedge family)

-Range & Habitat: Straw-Colored Flatsedge has been found in every county of Illinois and is common.
-Habitats include low areas along ponds and rivers, sloughs and prairie swales, seeps, sedge meadows, ditches along roads and railroads, fallow fields, and gardens.
-Straw-Colored Flatsedge prefers sunny seasonal wetlands with a history of disturbance, although it is also found in higher quality wetlands.
+Range & Habitat: Straw-colored Flatsedge has been found in every county of Illinois, where it is native and common (see Distribution Map).
+Habitats include low areas along ponds and rivers, sloughs and prairie swales, seeps, sedge meadows, ditches along roads and railroads, fallow fields, and poorly maintained gardens.
+These habitats can be either sandy or non-sandy.
+Straw-colored Flatsedge prefers sunny seasonal wetlands with a history of disturbance, although it is also found in higher quality wetlands.
 Sometimes it becomes a weed in fields and gardens.

-Faunal Associations: The caterpillars of the moth Glyphipterix impigritella bore into the stems and leaf bases of Cyperus spp.
-(Flatsedges).
-The value of Straw-Colored Flatsedge to vertebrate wildlife is less than Cyperus esculentus (Yellow Nut Sedge) because its root system lacks tubers.
-However, Green-Winged Teal, Canada Geese, Redwing Blackbirds, and Bobolinks eat the seeds or seedheads of this and other flatsedges; the geese also eat the foliage.
-Cattle eat the foliage of flatsedges without ill effects, but it is not regarded as high quality forage.
+Faunal Associations: Larvae of the Flatsedge Borer Moth (Diploschizia impigritella) bore into the stems and leaf bases of flatsedges (Cyperus spp.).
+Other insect feeders include larvae of the Sedge Gall Midge (Planetella caudata), the Yellow Sugar Cane Aphid (Sipha flava), the Viburnum-Sedge Aphid (Ceruraphis eriophori), and the Blissid bug, Ischnodemus rufipes.
+The value of Straw-colored Flatsedge to vertebrate wildlife is less than Yellow Nut Sedge (Cyperus esculentus) because its root system lacks tubers.
+However, such wetland birds as the Green-winged Teal, Blue-winged Teal, Northern Pintail, Northern Shoveler, Canada Goose, Redwing Blackbird, and Bobolink eat the seeds or seedheads of this and other flatsedges; the Canada Goose also eats the foliage.
+Cattle are able to browse on the foliage of flatsedges without ill effects, but it is not regarded as high quality forage.

 Photographic Location: A drainage ditch in Urbana, Illinois.

-Comments: This is one of the larger Cyperus spp.
-(Flatsedges) in Illinois.
-Individual plants of Straw-Colored Flatsedge can become 3' in length or more, but this is unusual.
+Comments: This is one of the larger flatsedges (Cyperus spp.) in Illinois; it is rather variable across its range.
+Individual plants of Straw-colored Flatsedge (Cyperus strigosus) can become 3' tall, but this is unusual.
 More typically, individual plants are ¾–2' tall.
-The floral spikelets of Straw-Colored Flatsedge are green to yellowish green when they are immature (as revealed in the photograph above).
-In contrast, Cyperus esculentus (Yellow Nut Sedge) has immature spikelets that are pale to golden yellow.
-The floral scales of Straw-Colored Flatsedge are unusually long and slender (easily exceeding 3.5 mm. in length) and they are relatively few in number (about 5-11) per spikelet.
+The floral spikelets of Straw-colored Flatsedge are green to yellowish green when they are immature.
+In contrast, the common Yellow Nut Sedge (Cyperus esculentus) has immature spikelets that are pale yellow to golden yellow.
+The floral scales of Straw-colored Flatsedge are unusually long and slender (easily exceeding 3.5 mm. in length) and they are relatively few in number (about 5-11) per spikelet.
 Similar flatsedges have shorter floral scales (less than 3.5 mm. in length) and they are often (but not always) more numerous per spikelet (easily exceeding 12 or more).
-Straw-Colored Flatsedge is rather variable across its range, and some robust specimens may have measurements that exceed what has been described above.
-Another common name for this species is Umbrella Flatsedge.
+Another common name of Cyperus strigosus is Umbrella Flatsedge.

 Return